Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Group members repeatedly exposed to shared information bias thus tend to feel that they and their fellow members are more creative and insightful than they actually are.
 This mistaken assessment can make the group vulnerable when it confronts situations that are inconsistent with its beliefs and preconceptions.
 Overconfidence and unfamiliarity with reality can combine to lead the group to choose unsuitable leaders, or to rely upon the judgment of those of its members who don't actually merit such reliance.

 Shared information bias does indeed lead to poor decisions.
 It does so by not only limiting what the group considers when it makes decisions, but also by distorting the group's thinking, by creating intra-group alliances based on shared confusion, and by affecting the group's choices of leaders.
 You can watch this happening in groups you belong to.
 If you see it happening, and if you're willing to risk being shunned, raise the issue and refer people to these two articles.
-First in this series Go to top Top Next issue: Embarrassment, Shame, and Guilt at Work: Creation Next Issue
+Effects of Shared Information Bias: I First issue in this series Go to top Top Next issue: Embarrassment, Shame, and Guilt at Work: Creation Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info